[Update 2018] This article has been substantially updated since it was published in 2013.

 Creating a certificate authority.

-I assume that you will create a configuration in /etc/openvpn.
-But before you can setup the configuration, you need to create a certificate authority.
-I used the folder /etc/openvpn/easy-rsa for this.
+I assume that you will setup your OpenVPN configuration in /etc/openvpn.
+Before you can setup the server configuration, you need to create a certificate authority.
+I used the folder /etc/openvpn/easy-rsa as the location for my CA.

 We start with copying all these files to this new directory: